wilson3682/Spectrum_Visualizer/README.md

 # Spectrum_Visualizer
-A dope looking Spectrum Analyzer using the Arduino UNO
+A dope looking Spectrum Analizer using the Arduino UNO
 # How to Do it
 Parts you need:
 * Arduino Uno